Penn & Teller: Off-stage relationship

-The duo respect each other as business partners and enjoy working together, but have little in common besides magic and skepticism.
-As a result of their drastically different lifestyles and interests, they rarely socialize or interact when they are not working.

-However, Jillette has also said, in a video where he and Teller responded to questions from members of Reddit and also in a video interview for Big Think, that while they share few interests outside magic, Teller is his best friend and his children treat Teller as a close relative.
+Jillette stated in a video where he and Teller responded to questions from members of Reddit, and also in a video interview for Big Think, that while he and Teller share few interests outside magic, Teller is his best friend, and his children treat Teller as a close relative.
 He stated that while most entertainment partnerships such as Martin and Lewis and Lennon–McCartney were based on a deep affection for each other that lends to a certain volatility when things go wrong, their business relationship and friendship is based on a respect for each other.
 Teller has made similar statements.
 In an NPR interview, Teller said their disagreements often lead to better artistic decisions because they bring out new ideas and expand the range of discussion.

 Honors

 On April 5, 2013, Penn & Teller were honored with the 2,494th star on the Hollywood Walk of Fame for their achievement in the category of Live Performance.
 Their star is a few steps away from the star of Harry Houdini and down the street from The Magic Castle.
-However, they were refused membership of The Magic Circle due to their tendencies to reveal how magic tricks are done during performances.
+For years they were denied entry to The Magic Circle due to their tendencies to reveal how magic tricks are done during performances, but in 2025 they were finally given membership during their 50th-anniversary residency at the London Palladium.

-They are recipients of a Writers Guild of America Award for Penn & Teller: Bullshit!.
-They have been nominated for 11 Emmy Awards winning one, in 1985, for Penn & Teller Go Public.
-In 2017, Penn & Teller: Fool Us was nominated for a Critic's Choice Award.

-In 2003, Penn & Teller received the Emperor Has No Clothes Award, which celebrates "plain speaking" on the shortcomings of religion by public figures.
-In 2005, they were awarded the Richard Dawkins Award, an award given to people who raised public consciousness of atheism in the previous year.
 They are also recipients of a Hugh M. Hefner First Amendment Award.

+In 2007, they won the Scripps Howard Super Sage Award.
+Their prediction of Indianapolis beating Chicago, 28-17, in Super Bowl XLI tied for the closest to the actual final score of 29-17 out of the 100 celebrities who participated in the Scripps Howard Celebrity Super Bowl Poll.
+They won a coin flip with Michael Phelps and Buzz Aldrin who made the same prediction.

 In 2014, they were nominated for a BAFTA Award for their documentary Tim's Vermeer.

 For their contributions to the West End production Magic Goes Wrong with Mischief Theatre, they were nominated for a 2020 Olivier Award.